wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 ### Terraform on AWS

-<a target="_blank" href="https://app.pluralsight.com/courses/49b66fa5-6bcd-469c-ad04-6135ff739bb6" title="June 1, 2020">VIDEO: Implementing Terraform with AWS</a> by Ned Bellavance</a> at <a target="_blank" href="https://github.com/ned1313/Implementing-Terraform-on-AWS">https://github.com/ned1313/Implementing-Terraform-on-AWS</a>
+<a target="_blank" href="https://app.pluralsight.com/courses/49b66fa5-6bcd-469c-ad04-6135ff739bb6" title="June 1, 2020">VIDEO: Implementing Terraform with AWS</a> by Ned Bellavance at <a target="_blank" href="https://github.com/ned1313/Implementing-Terraform-on-AWS">https://github.com/ned1313/Implementing-Terraform-on-AWS</a>

 <a name="Terraform_Azure"></a>